ABOUT

 ANALOG

-The photographs on this website were taken over the course of the past 40 years with a variety of cameras.
+The photographs on this website were taken over the course of the past 44 years with a variety of cameras.
 The handful of 35mm photos included here were taken with an Olympus XA and a Pentax IQ Zoom.
 Some of the Polaroid photos were taken with a Polaroid 1200FF camera shooting Spectra film.
 These have a horizontal 3 5/8 x 3 inch image as opposed to the square 3 x 3 inch SX70 format.
 The majority of the images in the analog section were shot with a vintage SX70 Alpha One Land Camera using Polaroid Time Zero film.
-This film, and all Polaroid film, went out of production several years ago but I was able to put together a substantial stash while it was still available.
-The Impossible Project people in Holland have been producing a variety of instant films for use in Polaroid cameras for several years now (to varying degrees of success) and, lo and behold, Polaroid has recently rebooted their instant film production operation.
+When Polaroid went out of business I was lucky to have a substantial stash of instant film on hand, but eventually it ran out.
+The Impossible Project people in Holland have resurrected the Polaroid brand, but I’ve found their film to be temperamental in the extreme.
+I’m hoping that eventually they’ll get things on an even keel and instant photography will become a fully viable option once again.
 All of the analog images were scanned with an Epson V700 scanner.
 For the most part, only minor adjustments to exposure and color saturation have been made to the scanned photos.

 DIGITAL